onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Religions are literally false but metaphorically true - Brett Weinstein What if we could make a literally true one?

+What if we could harness the will to power in the attempt of becoming god by "harnessing the will to power"
+The will to power should be harnessed and guided by us

+> "Even the body within which individuals treat each other as equals ... will have to be an incarnate will to power, it will strive to grow, spread, seize, become predominant – not from any morality or immorality but because it is living and because life simply is will to power." - [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Will_to_power#:~:text=Even%20the%20body%20within%20which%20individuals%20treat%20each%20other%20as%20equals%C2%A0...%20will%20have%20to%20be%20an%20incarnate%20will%20to%20power%2C%20it%20will%20strive%20to%20grow%2C%20spread%2C%20seize%2C%20become%20predominant%C2%A0%E2%80%93%20not%20from%20any%20morality%20or%20immorality%20but%20because%20it%20is%20living%20and%20because%20life%20simply%20is%20will%20to%20power.)

 God’s message to humanity:
 Show me what you’ve gooot - from rick & morty